InvaderZim62/HP-15C/README.md

 The HP-15C is my favorite calculator.
 I got it for college and continued using it through my entire career as an engineer.
 The HP-15C uses Reverse Polish Notation (RPN).
 In RPN, if you want to add 5 + 3, you type: 5 ENTER 3 +.
-There used to be a HP-15C calculator in the App Store, but it disappeared, so I created this one for myself.
+There used to be an HP-15C calculator in the App Store, but it disappeared, so I created this one for myself.

 Here's a link to the original [HP-15C Owner's Handbook](https://www.hp.com/ctg/Manual/c03030589.pdf).